 Almost immediately we established that a tour playing all 14 songs in a more intimate and stripped-down arrangement would be special and memorable for our diehard fans.
 But we also wanted a companion piece that would live on past the anniversary, hence The Con X: Covers album was born.

 From day one we wanted the proceeds to go to our newly-launched Tegan and Sara Foundation, which raises money for self-identified women and girls in the LGBTQ community.
 With that intention set, we asked 14 artists who were either outspoken allies of the LGTBQ community or LGBTQ themselves to each cover a song from The Con.
 We encouraged each artist to approach the song they were covering in any fashion they saw fit.
 Their inspiration could come from the original record or The Con Demos, our first home recordings that were released after The Con came out.
 All the artists agreed to donate their time and energy to the project and their labels all agreed to waive their fees as well.

 At the core of our planning was the hope that this new project would tell another chapter in the story that was The Con.
 Music allows us to project our own stories, losses, and anxieties onto the melodies and words of someone else.
 It’s a universal language that bonds people together from different worlds, countries, and experiences.
 Somehow all these new covers manage to come together to add a new chapter to The Con.
 We are beyond grateful for the contributions of each artist, and we hope fans of The Con will be moved by their interpretations.

-The Con X: Covers CD and digital/ streaming album is available now.
+The Con X: Covers vinyl, CD, and digital/ streaming album is available now.

 xo Tegan and Sara